 Our ability to complete our clinical trials in a timely manner depends on many factors, including the rate of patient enrollment.
 Patient enrollment can vary with the size of the patient population, the proximity of suitable patients to clinical sites, perceptions of the utility of cell therapy for the treatment of certain diseases, and the eligibility criteria for the study.
 We have experienced delays in patient accrual in our previous and current clinical trials.
 If we experience future delays in patient accrual, we could experience increased costs and delays associated with clinical trials, which would impair our product development programs and our ability to market our products.
-Furthermore, the FDA monitors the progress of clinical trials and it may suspend or terminate clinical trials at any time due to patient safety or other considerations.
+Furthermore, the FDA monitors the progress of clinical trials any time due to patient safety or other considerations.